 IUCN RED LIST: Near Threatened

-The white rhino is the least endangered of the living rhino species with a population ranging from 19,682 – 21,077 individuals in range countries.
+The white rhino is the least endangered of the living rhino species with a population of around 18,000 individuals in range countries.

 The white rhino, along with the roughly equal-sized Greater one-horned rhino, is the largest species of land mammal after the elephant.
 It has two distinct subspecies, but only populations of the Southern white rhino remain viable.
 The Northern white rhino is extinct in the wild due to poaching and only two females remain in captivity.

 - The white rhino lives in Africa, in long and short-grass savannahs.